phorton1/base-apps-gitMUI/docs/status.md

 Otherwise, for each repo, we can now determine BEHIND by noting any remote commits since REMOTE_ID.

-GITHUB_ID will be set to the most recent commit, if any found in the github event list.
+gitHub_ID will be set to the most recent commit, if any found in the gitHub event list.

 ## Thread vs. Explicit Command